graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each named spread {namedSpread} in the document
+- For each named spread {namedSpread} in the document:
-- Let {fragment} be the target of {namedSpread}
+  - Let {fragment} be the target of {namedSpread}.
-- The target type of {fragment} must be defined in the schema
+  - The target type of {fragment} must be defined in the schema.

 **Explanatory Text**